Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

-In this case it has four non-degenerate critical points and its global Milnor number is equal to $4$. \end{lemma} \begin{proof} The function $f$ is convenient for $q_{1}q_{2}\neq 0$ because $0$ belongs to the interior of $\Gamma$.
-In this case, we define
+For $(q_1 ,q_2 )\in M$, the function $f$ has four non-degenerate critical points (and four distinct critical values) and its global Milnor number is equal to $4$. \end{lemma} \begin{proof} The function $f$ is convenient for $q_{1}q_{2}\neq 0$ because $0$ belongs to the interior of $\Gamma$.
+Let us denote \begin{itemize} \item $\Gamma_{0}$ the face of $\Gamma$ whose equation is $x-y=1$, \item $\Gamma_{1}$ the face whose equation is $-3x-y=1$, \item $\Gamma_{2}$ the face whose equation is $x+y=1$ \end{itemize} We define

 the restrictions of $f$ to the boundary of $\Gamma$.
 It is easily seen that